doughahn/chat-souffle/README.md

+# Chat Soufflé

-This is a Twine project that integrates basic xAPI.
-It requires [Tweego](https://github.com/tmedwards/tweego) and uses Snowman 2 as it makes extensive use of custom code rather than Twee shortcodes.
+This is a Twine project that integrates xAPI.
+It requires [Tweego](https://github.com/tmedwards/tweego) and uses [Snowman 2](https://videlais.github.io/snowman/#/) as it makes decent use of custom code rather than Twee shortcodes.

 ## Tweego